iShuchi/accel_nav/README.md

 - **accel_bringup** - This package contains launch files for spawning robot in Gazebo Harmonic, mapping environment using SLAM, localizaing and navigating autonomously.
 - **accel_description** - This package contains sdf files and meshes for both robot model and world whose warehouse library is customized to match the maze like world requirement as per the problem statement.
-- **accel_control** - This package contains implementation of publishing occupancy grids on /map, subscribing to LiDAR on /laser_scan and provides service for shareing the map via publish_map_service inside header file namely control.hpp.
+- **accel_control** - This package contains implementation of publishing occupancy grids on /map, subscribing to LiDAR on /laser_scan and provides service for sharing the map via publish_map_service inside header file namely control.hpp.
 - **accel_localization** - This package contains header files for kalman filter, joystick controller and behavious tree.
 - **accel_navigation** - This package contains C++ node written to set initial pose, navigate to a waypoint given as input from user via terminal, print on the achievement of goal and proceed to next input until terminated.
 - **accel_msgs** - This package contains standard message files for communication.

 ### 1. **Simulated World**

 The warehouse library has been modified to contain maze-like environment, having walls as static obstacles.
 However the same *model.sdf* can be modified further to bring a dynamic obstacle on the map which will be avoided from collision during navigation using *navigation stack*.

+**NOTE** - Mesh (.dae) files for robot model are owned by VCGLabs

 ### 2. **Onboard Sensors**